vincentbarr/vincentbarr.github.com/experiments.md

 Next 10 days: 22 23 24 25 26 27 28 29 30 31
 Last 10 days: 1 2 3 4 5 6 7 8 9 10

 ####Notes
 Day 2:
 -Created Applescript to open the four blogs.
--Run Applescript from hotkey 'CMD + Shift + B'
+-Binded Applescript with hotkey 'CMD + Shift + B'
-![Open Four Blogs Script](/assets/images/script-open-blogs.png)
+![Open Four Blogs Script](/assets/images/script-open-blogs.png) -Learned that Kaushik reduced his posts from 3x per week to 2x, to once per week, which resulted in higher quality posts and substantial increases in traffic.
+Go figure.
+As a result, I'll work through the 'Knowledge' articles I haven't already read each day, and use this space as a place to remind me where I left off (no need for that cognitive overheard, right? guys?)

+Progress on Kauhik.net/avinash/sitemap/
+-Mobile Marketing and Analytics: Click-to-Call Mobile Ad Campaigns